Lebugg/SimpleAR/articles/guides/relations.md

 {% endhighlight %}

 <p class="alert alert-warning">
-    You can change SimpleAR assumptions for foreign keys by overwriting theses configuration options: <code>buildForeignKey</code> or
+    You can change SimpleAR assumptions for foreign keys by overwriting these configuration options: <code>buildForeignKey</code> or
     <code>foreignKeySuffix</code>.
 </p>